EricCrosson/image-processing/README.md

 ## How to get started

 Browsing through the code is the best way to get a feel for this project.
 It's short, and sweet.
-Dive right in to `mainwindow.cpp'!
+Dive right in to `mainwindow.cpp`!

 ## Compilation instructions